brene/docs/content/reference/platform.md

 * ... you change the type of a field.

 You can provide a migration value but you don't have to when you create a new non-required field.

-### Constraint

-*Constraints* allow you to constrain the values of a field by certain characteristics.
-Values that don't fit the constraints cannot be saved and will be rejected as invalid.

-#### Unique

-Setting the *unique* constraint makes sure that two nodes can not have the same value for a certain field.
-The only exception is the `null` value, meaning that multiple nodes can have the value `null` without violating the constraint.

-> A typical example is the `email` field on a `User` model.

-Please note that only the first 191 characters in a String field are considered unique.
-Storing two different strings is not possible if the first 191 characters are the same.

 ### System Artifacts